 - This module is used to fine tune your skills and demonstrating your osteopathic knowledge and clinical applications of all taught content to date;

 - It is the final aspect of the Level II pathway and the final module;

-- It is open only to students who have successfully completed all aspects of Level II to this point;
+- It is open only to students who have successfully completed Modules 1-6 at Level II to this point;

 - It includes an online summary, 1.5 day practicum in the UK, assignments and assessments;

 - You must successfully complete ALL aspects to be given a completion certificate;